bafulton/OfficeAddIns/To Do.md

  - update comparison functionality to highlight items where left vs. right counts are disparate, not just unique items (eg, 2 $3s on one side and 3 $3s on the other)?
  - refactor code to use programmatic menus instead of XML menus?
  - feature to highlight a random sample of the selected cells

- - fix =LEN() #VALUE formula error in add header function (see errors folder) (tried to fix--LEN is returning error, but no idea why and Google is no help)

  - yahoo Finance Excel macro idea ("=price()", "=sector()", "=fullname()" functions)
  - beneish M-Score? (needs to be less than -2.22)